Wildlife Photography Safari 2019

 with Julie Lovegrove

-This South Africa photography safari is fantastic value for money.
+This South Africa wildlife photography holiday is fantastic value for money.
 From the early hours in the morning when the coolness of the air gives no indication of the heat to come, to that magical dusk time when the colours around you change and the night sounds begin, Africa steals a piece of your heart.
-Unlike other safaris based in one place, the game drives will incorporate different reserves including the Kruger national park, giving a great diversity of experiences.
+Unlike other safaris based in one place, the game drives will incorporate a variety of different reserves including the Kruger National Park, giving a great diversity of experiences.

 - 14 nights full board* accommodation on a twin room basis.
 (A single room may be available for a £500 supplement)

 - 2 x full day game drives in Kruger National Park

 - Photography session at Kinyonga Reptile centre, with a dedicated member of their staff at our disposal.